 Relaxing, Beauty, and Fitness

-You likely won’t tire of beach time, but you can also pamper yourself or keep up with your workout regimen during your trip.
+You likely won’t tire of beach time and those types of activities, but you can also pamper yourself or keep up with your workout regimen during your trip.

 Spa Pearl– Located at the hotel in Rosemary Beach, the intimate spa has poolside treatment cabanas, manicures, pedicures, and massages.